Impact I have had throughout my career

 It is great to have a leadership style that results in organization-wide inspiration, but without the right staff members in the right positions there will be a difficult road to success.
 One of the things that I am most proud of is assessing talent and resourcing the organization with the right workforce to get to the next level.
 Not only does this benefit the organization but it benefits the staff member's personal growth (over the years fourteen individuals who have worked for me have become CEOs or Vice Presidents in other organizations).

 Having the right role models in life is also important.
 Growing up in a working-poor family in Washington, DC, (my father was a newcomer to the United States from Italy and worked long hours as a barber) I experienced the hard work and dedication that my parents had to pursue just to make ends meet.
 As an adolescent my track coach was a driving force in teaching me how to work at a level that can only be described as "leaving nothing left over".
 Finally as a young adult I had the privilege of working for some of the best leaders who served as role models.

 I do have a personal life.
 I play USTA tennis, exercise and enjoy traveling with my wife Jana.

 My greatest support system is my family.
-The tallest one is Lenny who graduated from Iowa Western and works as a police officer for the Union City Georgia Police Department.
-John is currently a med school student at the University of Massachusetts.
-Jana (my wife and best friend) directed a national YUSA early learning readiness program for caregivers and their preschool aged children in South Omaha and is now a volunteer chaplain and art instructor at Christian City.
+The tallest one is Lenny who graduated from Iowa Western and works as a detective for the Union City Georgia Police Department.
+John graduated from the University of Massachusetts Medical School and is a family practice resident at Bay State Franklin Medical Center in Greenfield, Massachusetts.
+Jana (my wife and best friend) directed a national YUSA early learning readiness program for caregivers and their preschool aged children in South Omaha, is an artist and is on the cancer care team at church.